gabordewit/SLIDE/README.md

 - Slides
 - Slidescene

-Common steps to take to get started:
+Common steps to take to get started (see detailed step by step further down below):
 - set the dryrun in the scene to false (see above) to ensure the scene actually stores information in global variables
 - insert the scene id of the slide api into the variable 'Slidescene' in the fibaro panel section;